anchpop/wise_mans_haskell/book.md

 [...]
 ```

-This is obviously not what we intended!marginnote(The issue, really, is that GHC assumes functions are pure, and does optimizations based on that assumption.
+This is obviously not what we intended!marginnote(The issue, really, is that GHC assumes functions are pure and does optimizations based on that assumption.
 If that assumption is not correct, then GHC's attempts at optimization can break our code!
 This section discusses how we can force GHC to not optimize our impure functions.).
 But that's okay, this is easily fixed.
 GHC will only try to reuse the old results if the parameters were the same.
 So we can just add a parameter that does nothing, just to keep GHC from re-using old results, and the output will be what we want.

 ```haskell
 Prelude> readFromFoo 17281